fieldtrip/website/tutorial/nirs_singlechannel.md

 ### Getting Started

 The dataset that we would like to analyze is called 'motor_cortex.oxy3'.
 First, we need to point FieldTrip to this file.
 Note that FieldTrip does not feature a graphical-user interface, but instead requires you to script your way to the end goal.
-To let MATLAB know that we want to use FieldTrip and it's file locations, add the FieldTrip folder to your path ([without subfolders](/faq/should_i_add_fieldtrip_with_all_subdirectories_to_my_matlab_path)) and then execute the **[ft_defaults](/reference/ft_defaults)** function by typin
+To let MATLAB know that we want to use FieldTrip and it's file locations, add the FieldTrip folder to your path ([without subfolders](/faq/should_i_add_fieldtrip_with_all_subdirectories_to_my_matlab_path)) and then execute the **[ft_defaults](/reference/ft_defaults)** function by typing:

     ft_defaults

 In general, FieldTrip is keeping all input arguments to a function stored together in a local variable called 'configuration' or 'cfg'.
 Although MATLAB variables could take any name, for convenience we will keep on using the name 'cfg' for this.
 FieldTrip functions are designed to each represent one step in your analysis pipeline.
 One (crucial) step in your analysis pipeline is to read in and preprocess the data.
 For this, we will make use of the FieldTrip function **[ft_preprocessing](/reference/ft_preprocessing)**.
-You can check out the help of the preprocessing function by typing:
+You can check out the help of the preprocessing function by typing

     help ft_preprocessing

 It might also be helpful to check out the code to obtain an understanding of what the function is about.
-As FieldTrip is an open source toolbox, you can always have a look at the code details by typing
+As FieldTrip is an open source toolbox, you can always have a look at the code details by typing:

     edit ft_preprocessing